SkandarS0/tutorials/README.md

    7- Converting the .esd file into a .cab file.
 > _You can use this tool for example [ESD2CAB-CAB2ESD](https://github.com/abbodi1406/WHD/blob/master/scripts/ESD2CAB-CAB2ESD.zip) .
-It has a readme explaining how to use it_
+It has a readme explaining how to use it._

 **Applying a display language even for a Home Edition single language:**
 > _Maybe your desired language is already installed but not selected._